 Graphical Interface

 The most important component of the framework is the user-friendly Graphical Interface (Fig. 3), which allows for characterization and exploration of all single unit metrics through a rich set of high-quality built-in plots, interaction modes, cell grouping, cross-level pointers, and filters.
 User-defined numbers of plots can be selected at any time and replaced on the screen instantaneously.
-In the typical layout, the top row displays population-level representations, and the bottom row single-cell features.
+In the typical layout, the top row displays population-level representations, and the bottom row single-cell features (Fig. 3A).
 Any neuron or multiple neurons can be clicked upon and all other features of the selected neurons are automatically updated in the other plots.
 For easy navigation and selection, the left mouse click links to the selected cell(s) and the right mouse click selects the cell(s) from all the plots.
 These selected groups can be displayed alone or highlighted and superimposed against all data in the same session, multiple sessions, or the entire database.
 Clusters of neurons of interest can be selected by drawing polygons with the mouse cursor, and the features of the selected groups will be updated in all other display windows.
 Multiple group selections are also possible for both visualization and statistical comparison.
 Flexibility is assisted by self-explanatory side panels, including a custom plot panel, color group panel, display settings panel, and legend (left side) and single-cell dimensions, navigation panel, cell assignment panel, tags, and a table with metrics (right side).
 A text field allows for custom text filters and a message logging.
-Group plotting options include 2D, 3D, raincloud plot, t-SNE, and double histogram, each plotted either on linear or logarithmic scales.
+Group plotting options include 2D, 3D, raincloud plot, t-SNE, and double histogram, each plotted either on linear or logarithmic scales (Fig. 3E).

 Examples of the flexible operation of the graphical interface module are illustrated in Fig. 4 and described in more detail in Supplementary video 1.
 Here we begin with motives of monosynaptically connected clusters of neurons from the hippocampal CA1 area, as provided by the Processing Module (Fig. 4A).
-An example sub-network of connected neurons is highlighted in panel B with a selected single neuron (arrow) to be characterized.
-In turn, selected levels 1, 2, and 3 descriptors of the neuron are displayed in panels C to G, respectively.
+An example sub-network of connected neurons is highlighted in panel B with a selected single neuron (arrow) to be characterized. selected level one, two, and three descriptors of the neuron are displayed in panels C to G, respectively.
 In several panels, the descriptors of the selected neuron are shown against all other neurons.
 Left mouse clicking any neuron will update all the panels, allowing quick screening and qualitative evaluation of multiple features of each inspected neuron.
 Neurons of interest can be marked for further quantitative comparisons.
-Next, level 1-3 descriptions can be compared with paradigm-specific features of the selected neuron(s), such as placed field, trial-by-trial variability of firing patterns, travel direction firing specificity, spike phase precession relative to theta oscillation cycles, and multiple other features predefined by the experimenter.
+Next, level one to three descriptions can be compared with paradigm-specific features of the selected neuron(s), such as place field, trial-by-trial variability of firing patterns, travel direction firing specificity, spike phase precession relative to theta oscillation cycles, and multiple other features predefined by the experimenter.
 During the data mining process, unexpected features and outliers may be noted, instabilities of neurons (‘drifts’) can be recognized and artifacts identified.
 Such experimenter-supervised judgments are also essential for evaluating the quality of quantified data processing and estimating potential single neuron-unique features that might drive population statistics.

 Several tests were performed to characterize the speed performance of CellExplorer under various conditions, testing display features, and computation of various features.
 The results are summarized in Supplementary Fig. 5.